Precision Painting at Precision Entry

 Robust Paint Process

 The company gives much of the credit for finish durability and performance to the equipment and process used to coat its products.
-Supplied by Nordson Corp.
-(Amherst, OH), the automated liquid paint line is a key tool to achieving a durable, attractive entry door that is the company hallmark.
+Supplied by Nordson Corporation, Industrial Coating Systems (Amherst, OH), the automated liquid paint line is a key tool to achieving a durable, attractive entry door that is the company hallmark.

 In 2001, Precision switched to waterborne paint technology for all of its primer application.
 “That was a tough engineering process,” Widmer recalls, “but it allowed us to cut VOC emissions virtually in half.
 We’re now well under our limit for VOCs, and we have a bit more capacity on our permit than we’re currently using.”